Girinema/Delani-studio/README.md

 # Application Name
 Delani studio
+#### Author
+GRACE GIRINEMA
 #### Brief description of application
 everything learnt from Bootstrap and jQuery to recreate a landing page
 #### By **{List of contributors}**
 jonnygovish
 ## Technologies Used